 The program has a three-year accreditation from the Fellowship Council and is fully funded for two fellows by the Foundation for Surgical Fellowships.

 The Minimally Invasive and Bariatric Surgery Fellowship is salaried, with salary guaranteed for the one-year duration of the position, which runs from July 1 to June 30.

 Funding is available beyond the salary for meeting attendance, research, etc. There are call responsibilities and teaching responsibilities, as well as required courses and academic presentations.
 Reimbursement for the above does not make up part of the salary.

 Approximately 90 percent of the fellow’s time is spent in clinical activity, with the remaining 10 percent of time spent on research activity.

-Facilities include a dry lab, as well as Penn State Clinical Simulation Center.
-Hershey Medical Center is an ACS-accredited education institution and a certified FLS testing center with four certified examiners on staff.
+Facilities include a dry lab, as well as a Clinical Simulation Center.
+Penn State Health Milton S. Hershey Medical Center is an ACS-accredited education institution and a certified FLS testing center with four certified examiners on staff.

 Fellows must have completed an ACGME-approved general surgery residency program or be fully trained surgeons eligible for unrestricted licensure to practice medicine in the Commonwealth of Pennsylvania.

 The physicians entering into the fellowship are hired as faculty, not residents.
 Because of this, they must be U.S. citizens or hold H1B visas, O1 visas or green cards.
 In order to participate in the fellowship program, the fellow needs to obtain an unrestricted Pennsylvania license (MD license) and a federal DEA license.